amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 We'll examine the inputs and outputs of this Lambda so we can update our **ruleapi-mediainfoRuleEngine** Lambda to use the same inputs and outputs.

-1. Open the [Step Functions console](https://us-west-2.console.aws.amazon.com/states/home?region=us-west-2#/statemachines) in us-west-2.
+1. Open the Step Functions AWS console.
 2. Click on the link for the `vod-on-aws-Process` step function.
 3. Click on a link for one of the successful **Executions** of the step function.
 4. From the Visual Workflow for the step function display on this page, you can see the Profiler step that triggers the profiler lambda.